Muetze42/repository-skeleton/CONTRIBUTING.md

-Testing and development isn't done with the main branch.
-Please use the development branch if available or create a feature branch.
+Please use the development branch for merge requests or create a feature branch.

+The main branch is only for tested code and releases!